open-telemetry/opentelemetry-ruby-contrib/instrumentation/CONTRIBUTING.md

           true
 ```

-### External Service Instrumentations
+### External service instrumentations

-Adding jobs for instrumentations that have external service dependencies may be a bit more difficult if the job does not already have a similar service configured.
+Adding jobs for instrumentation with external service dependencies may be a bit more difficult if the job does not already have a similar service configured.

 #### Using Existing Services